n3gox/VirtualHosts-Apache2/README.md

-# VirtualHosts-Apache2
+# VirtualHosts Apache2
 Apache2 automatic configuration with SSL and proFTP Server Deploy

-⚡ APACHE2 VIRTUALHOSTS + SSL + PROFTP AUTOMATION
+⚡ APACHE2 VIRTUALHOSTS + SSL + ProFTP AUTOMATION

 📄 I'm openned to listen new ideas to improve the code